What is a PPN?

 The PPN has a ” flat structure” not a hierarchical one meaning there is no one leader making final decisions but instead each group represented has an equal voice and opportunity to make decisions and to be heard and they do this during the Plenary meetings.

-Representatives are elected by PPN members to sit on committees and are supported by linkage or working groups to carry out their roles.
+Representatives are elected by PPN members to sit on committees and are supported by linkage or thematic groups to carry out their roles.

 Plenary